Jee-El/reddit-in-valve-games/README.md

 - Also, the linux guides are mainly for Ubuntu and its official flavors, but it should be easy to find guides for other distributions.

-- In this guide, we'll use the game Counter Strike Global Offensive, but this should work on any other valve game that has a console, so if you are doing this to another game, just browse/open the folders for your specific game.
+- In this guide, we'll use the game Counter Strike Global Offensive, but this should work on any other valve game that has a console and a chat system, so if you are doing this to another game, just browse/open the folders for your specific game.

 - I'll also use the /r/dadjokes subreddit here, but you can try the same script with other subreddits that allow text-only posts. _See final notes on how to use with other subreddits._